SUBMISSIONS

 Unpublished work, submitted work, personal communication:

-3. Author 1, and Author 2.
+4. Author AA, Author BB.
 Title of Unpublished Work.
 Journal Title, phrase indicating stage of publication.

-4. Author 1 (University, City, State, Country), and Author 2 (Institute, City, State, Country).
+5. Author AA (University, City, Country), Author BB (Institute, City, Country).
 Year.
 Personal communication.

 Conference Proceedings: